salehsereshkiucr/interactive_lineplotting/README.md

 4. Replace lines 57 to 61 with your preferred subset of configurations.
 Ensure that each line ends with a comma.
 5. Each line signifies a configuration and includes the following details:
     - Accession name
-    - Real SNPs or predicted SNPs
+    - Observed SNPs or predicted SNPs.
-    - Conversion specificity or combined conversions
+    - Conversion specificity or combined conversions.
+Each conversion-specific plot contains 6 plots for all conversions.
+    - Context-based SNP probability prediction plot is provided for two accessions, c24, and mutation bias.
+Within these plots, the SNP probability is determined through the ratio of SNPs to specific types of context within the given window, rather than being divided by the window's length.

 ## Running the Script